-Propy, the global property store, and decentralized title registry announced today they are partnering with the government of Ukraine to allow online real estate purchases by foreign investors for the first time.
-From the capital Kiev to the Black Sea beach cities, Propy will enable Ukrainian properties to be sold entirely online.
+Propy, a blockchain-powered property market & decentralized title registry has announced a partnership with the government of Ukraine to allow online real estate purchases by foreign investors for the first time.

-To solve problems of real estate’s legacy registry systems and outdated property sales process, Propy uses smart contracts on the Ethereum network to track and execute real estate transactions according to regional regulations.
+To improve upon real estate’s legacy registry systems and property sales processes, Propy uses smart contracts on Ethereum to track and execute real estate transactions according to regional regulations.

 January 1st, 2018, new legislation will also allow foreign investors to purchase land in Ukraine, opening up the nation’s rich agricultural resources to international buyers.
 Pilot programs will be led by Propy in coordination with Ukraine’s Agency for E-Governance throughout the next year.

 “Our ambition is for Ukraine to be one of the world’s foremost nations in establishing a comprehensive blockchain ecosystem, and the real estate sector forms an important part of our overall blockchain strategy.
-Adopting the blockchain’s transformational technology will benefit all counterparties in real estate transactions through fostering greater transparency, efficiencies, security, and compliance.”
+Blockchain technology will benefit all counterparties in real estate transactions through fostering greater transparency, efficiencies, security, and compliance.”

 Natalia Karayaneva, CEO of Propy stated:

-By using the Ethereum blockchain, Propy allows brokers, buyers, sellers, and title agents/notaries to sign off on transactions within their existing legal frameworks.
-The Silicon Valley based company is advised by the founder of TechCrunch, Michael Arrington, Alain Pinel, Apple’s Daniel Kottke and Bessemer Venture Partners’ David Cowan.
+The Silicon Valley-based company is advised by the founder of TechCrunch, Michael Arrington, Alain Pinel, Apple’s Daniel Kottke, and Bessemer Venture Partners’ David Cowan.

 Propy’s PRO token will be required for interaction with the Propy Registry, specifically when users change ownership of a title or register a new title.
 The ERC-20 based PRO token will allow for both simple integration into users’ wallets and ease of use in traditional exchanges.